On the Relationship Between Monotone and Squared Probabilistic Circuits: Towards a Unified Model for Deep Sums-of-Squares-of-Sums

 \subsection{Deep Sums-of-Squares-of-Sums: A Latent Variable Interpretation}

-In the latent variable interpretation of probabilistic circuits \citep{peharz2016latent}, for every sum node, one assigns a categorical latent variable, where each state of the latent variable is associated with one of the inputs to the sum node; we show an example in Figure \ref{fig:lvi}.
-In this interpretation, when performing inference in the probabilistic circuit, we explicitly marginalize over all of the latent variables beforehand.
+In the latent variable interpretation (LVI) of probabilistic circuits \citep{peharz2016latent}, for every sum node, one assigns a categorical latent variable, where each state of the latent variable is associated with one of the inputs to the sum node; we show an example in Figure \ref{fig:lvi}.
+In this interpretation, when performing inference in the probabilistic circuit, we marginalize over all of the latent variables beforehand.

+In the case when the circuit is structured decomposable, one can assign latent variables with variable scopes (sets) appearing in the circuit, such that two sum nodes $n, n'$ with the same scope $\scope(n) = \scope(n')$ are associated with the same latent $Z_{\scope(n)}$.
+Then, writing $\bm{Z}$ for the set of all latents, the function represented by the PC can be expressed as:

+where $f_{\circuit}(\vars, \bm{z})$ is a \emph{product of input functions} for any value of $\bm{z}$.\footnote{Concretely, $f_{\circuit}(\vars, \bm{z})$ is a function obtained by traversing the circuit top-down, selecting one child of every sum node according to the value $\bm{z}$, and all children of a prouct node; cf. also the notion of induced subcircuits/trees \citep{chan2006robustness,zhao2016unified}.} In other words, the distribution represented by the PC is fully factorized conditioned on a latent value $\bm{z}$.

-However, interpreting these latent variables when we consider probability distributions defined by squaring circuits.
+However, interpreting these latent variables becomes tricky when we consider probability distributions defined by squaring circuits.
 The key question is, does one marginalize out the latent variables before or after squaring?
 We show both options in Figures \ref{fig:square_before_sum} and \ref{fig:sum_before_square}.
 In Figure \ref{fig:square_before_sum}, we square before marginalizing $Z$.
-In this case, and we are left with a sum node with non-negative real parameters.
+In this case, each sum node weight is multiplied by its conjugate, and we are left with a sum node with non-negative real parameters.
 On the other hand, if we marginalize before squaring, we have a sum node with four children and complex parameters.
 Interestingly, the former case is very similar to directly constructing a monotone PC, while the latter is more like an explicit squaring without latent variables.
 This suggests that we can switch between monotone and squared PCs simply \emph{by deciding whether to sum the latent variables inside or outside the square}.
+Using this perspective, we propose the following model, which explicitly introduces both type of latent variables into the circuit, producing a deep \emph{sum-of-square-of-sums}: